Cowichan—Malahat—Langford

-Cowichan—Malahat—Langford is a federal electoral district in British Columbia.
+Cowichan—Malahat—Langford is a federal electoral district in British Columbia, Canada.
+It is on south-central Vancouver Island.
 It encompasses a portion of British Columbia previously included in the electoral districts of Nanaimo—Cowichan and Esquimalt—Juan de Fuca.

 Cowichan—Malahat—Langford was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
+It came into effect upon the call of the 42nd Canadian federal election, polling for which took place on 19 October 2015.

 Demographics

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: